ravern/jabba/README.md

 # Jabba
-Fast and simple link shortener with cool features!
+Fast and simple link shortener.

 ## Development
 Some commands need to be installed to work on Jabba.